 Enterprise asset management in manufacturing

-This is where EAM really gets the spotlight: in the day-to-day operations of manufacturing organizations.
+This is where enterprise asset management really gets the spotlight: in the day-to-day operations of manufacturing organizations.

 To deliver ROI, every EAM solution addresses specific areas of the manufacturing workflow.
 Those areas include:

-Another necessary element of EAM is asset reliability and analytics.
+Another necessary element of enterprise asset management is asset reliability and analytics.
 To eliminate waste from your workflows and your manufacturing organization overall, it’s crucial to understand which assets are delivering ROI and which are draining your resources.
 It’s even more important to make sure the former stays consistent over time, while closely monitoring the latter for improvements.

 Asset tracking is critical for facility management and inventory management alike.
 However, with so many moving parts to keep track of, you need to organize and simplify data related to the location of all physical assets.

 Without sufficient focus on your facilities themselves, all other elements of an enterprise asset management system could fail.
-That’s because your facilities are the canvas upon which you create your finest work - like creating simpler workflows, reducing the risk of unplanned downtime or automating your maintenance strategy.
-When it comes to your properties and buildings, EAM helps you take the big picture into account so the finer details are easier to control, allowing you to achieve operational excellence while controlling every maintenance cost.
+That’s because your facilities are the canvas upon which you create your finest work, like creating simpler workflows, reducing the risk of unplanned downtime, or automating your maintenance strategy.
+When it comes to your properties and buildings, enterprise asset management helps you take the big picture into account so the finer details are easier to control, allowing you to achieve operational excellence while controlling every maintenance cost.